chris-caballero/Ticket-Classification-App/README.md

 ## Project Structure

 - **client**: Contains the frontend code of the web application, including HTML, CSS, and JavaScript files.
-- **models**: Holds the trained text classification model and related utilities.
 - **server**: Contains the backend code for the Flask web server.
+- **server/models**: Holds the trained text classification model, schema module and related utilities.

 ## Getting Started